 Tire Pressure & Fluids

 I had to use it a few months ago while waiting for a new tire to come in – courtesy of a screw in my tire – and had it filled with pure nitrogen.
-It could probably use to be topped off.
+It could probably use to be topped off again.

 I’ll be going through my glove box before we leave to make sure the car registration is in there, as well as a current print out of our car insurance.

 The glove box is also where I keep a printout of our medical insurance for the pups as well as their rabies certifications.

 I got an update alert for my GPS a few weeks ago, so I’ll still need to load it with current maps.

 First Aid Kits

-I always have a human first aid kit as well as a doggie first aid kit in the Jeep, so I’ll be checking them both before our departure and see if anything needs to be restocked.
+I always have a human first aid kit as well as a doggie first aid kit in the Jeep, so I’ll be checking them both before our departure to see if anything needs to be restocked.

 Safety Precautions For Loose Cargo

 It’ll come in very handy as the back of the Jeep will be pretty packed, and I wouldn’t want anything flying through the car.

-I wrote about purchasing crash-tested ones for the pups in my post What No One Tells You About The Dangers of Unrestrained Dogs In Cars, specifically the Load Up ones from Ruffwear.
+I wrote about purchasing crash-tested dog car harnesses for the pups in my post What No One Tells You About The Dangers of Unrestrained Dogs In Cars.

 I’m definitely keeping it though because I’m a sucker for Ruffwear products and I’m sure it’ll come in handy at some point, although I typically don’t walk my pups on harnesses.

 So either way, I still need to get a Load Up Harness for both pups ($79.95), which will be an early July purchase.

 Figure out which components of your daily doggie routine are essential and absolutely need to come along on the trip, and which ones can be left at home.

 Make sure your vehicle is up for the length of the trip to keep everyone safe and the trip enjoyable!